Kevin Sullivan (wrestler): Retirement and switch to booking duties (1997–2001)

-Afterwards, Sullivan and Horseman Chris Benoit began a feud much like Sullivan had with Pillman.
-This feud lasted for over a year however, with Benoit "stealing" Woman from Sullivan.
-Sullivan brought in Jacquelyn to help him and also added Konnan to the Dungeon.
-Sullivan lost a retirement match to Benoit at Bash at the Beach on July 13, 1997.
+Afterward, Sullivan and Horseman Chris Benoit began a feud much like his with Pillman.
+It lasted for over a year, during which Benoit took Woman from him.
+Sullivan brought in Jacquelyn to help him and added Konnan to the Dungeon.
+He lost a retirement match to Benoit at Bash at the Beach on July 13, 1997.

 This loss gave him more time to concentrate on his job as booker.
-Sullivan stayed on as the booker or a member of the WCW booking committee after he put Benoit over clean and made a brief on-screen appearance with the reformed Varsity Club of Mike Rotunda and Rick Steiner with their cheerleader, Leia Meow.
+Sullivan stayed on as the booker or a member of the WCW booking committee after he put Benoit over and made a brief on-screen appearance with the reformed Varsity Club of Mike Rotunda and Rick Steiner with their cheerleader, Leia Meow.
 After a couple of months, he was back off television.

 In 2000, after the demotion of Ed Ferrara and Vince Russo (and subsequent departure of the latter), the resulting chaos led to Sullivan's promotion to head booker.
-This move infuriated a number of WCW wrestlers, given Sullivan's history of professional rivalries with Benoit (Benoit had an affair with Nancy Sullivan and later married her).
+This move infuriated a number of WCW wrestlers, given Sullivan's history of professional rivalries with Benoit (Benoit had an affair with Nancy Benoit and later married her).
 Benoit, Dean Malenko, Eddie Guerrero and Perry Saturn would quit the night after, immediately signing with the World Wrestling Federation.
 Sullivan was fired before WCW's sale in 2001.